Reuh/anselme/README.md

 Method style calling is also possible, like with functions.

-Paragraphs commit variables after being called (either manually or automatically from resuming a function).
-The commit always happen after the paragraph's child block has been ran.
+Checkpoints merge variables after being called (either manually or automatically from resuming a function).
+See [checkpoints](#checkpoints).
+The merge always happen after the checkpoint's child block has been ran.

-Please also be aware that when resuming from a paragraph, Anselme will try to restore the interpreter state as if the function was correctly executed from the start up to this paragraph.
+Please also be aware that when resuming from a checkpoint, Anselme will try to restore the interpreter state as if the function was correctly executed from the start up to this checkpoint.
 This includes:

-* if the paragraph is in a expression block, it will assume the expression was true (but will not re-evaluate it)
+* if the checkpoint is in a condition block, it will assume the condition was true (but will not re-evaluate it)
-* if the paragraph is in a choice block, it will assume this choice was selected (but will not re-evaluate any of the choices from the same choice group)
+* if the checkpoint is in a choice block, it will assume this choice was selected (but will not re-evaluate any of the choices from the same choice group)
-* will try to re-add every tag from parent lines; this require Anselme to re-evaluate every tag line and decorator that's a parent of the paragraph in the function.
+* will try to re-add every tag from parent lines; this require Anselme to re-evaluate every tag line and decorator that's a parent of the checkpoint in the function.
 Be careful if your tag expressions have side-effects.

 #### Operators